Furniture And Upholstery

 The wood can have a soft oil finish or a factory-applied hard finish.
 A layer of polyurethane can even protect it.

 Dust wood weekly with a very soft cloth or feather duster.
 Wash wood once a year.
 Dampen a cloth with a mild soap solution and wipe the wood.
-Rinse then wipe dry.
+Rinse, then wipe dry.

-A few times a year, polish natural woods to keep them from drying out.
+Polish natural woods a few times a year to prevent drying out.
 Always use the same kind of polish.
-If you use oil polish one time and wax polish the next, it could cause a cloudy finish.
-Avoid silicone finishes because they are hard to remove and can build up over time.
-They also show smudges more.
+Using oil polish one time and wax polish the next could cause a cloudy finish.

 Laminates, varnishes, and sealed wood surfaces do not need polishing.
 Just wipe them off with a damp cloth.